Documentation

 Execution Tag Limitations

-• The key of an execution tag cannot contain the . character; for example: lumigo.execution_tags.my.tag is not a valid tag.
-The OpenTelemetry Span.setAttribute() API will not fail or log warnings, but that will be displayed as my in Lumigo.
+• The key of an execution tag cannot contain the . character. for example, lumigo.execution_tags.my.tag is not a valid tag.
+The OpenTelemetry Span.set_attribute() API will not fail or log warnings, but that will be displayed as my in Lumigo.

-• Each execution tag key can be at most 50 characters long; the lumigo.execution_tags. prefix does not count against the 50 characters limit.
+• Each execution tag key can be at most 50 characters long.
+The lumigo.execution_tags. prefix does not count against the 50 characters limit.

 • Each execution tag value can be at most 70 characters long.